 “Come on, Rita, It’s okay Darlin’, we’re all with you.
 Just open the door.”

 But Gran was having none of it and refused to open the door.
 We could hear her sobbing loudly inside.
 Eventually, Dad had to go out into the garden, break a window and climb into the bedroom.
 He found the old lady sitting on the end of her bed: black hat, black coat and gloves, bobbing up and down, clutching her handbag.
 Dad sat on the bed next to her and put his arms around her.
 She was way past consoling.
-Then, eventually, Dad eventually realised she wasn’t sobbing.
-She was laughing her head off.
+Then, eventually, Then, after a while, he realised she wasn’t sobbing at all.
+She was laughing.

 “What is it?”
 He asked